 - A kid will use the same learning tower for many years so there are less available for resale

-If you are considering a learning tower with future resale in mind, consider a foldable one like a Guidecraft Kitchen Helper or this generic one or this other generic model.
+If you are considering a learning tower with future resale in mind, consider a foldable one like this model or this one by Martha Stewart.
 The biggest complaint people have about learning towers in how bulky and difficult to store they are.
 Foldable learning towers are less common and even more of a hot commodity.
 The added space-saving feature will command a higher resale price.

 3. Collapsible Wagons